Bundesliga

 Although Dortmund may have fallen short in the Bundesliga in recent years, they have made a real habit of going far in cup competitions.
 That is particularly true in the Champions League, where Die Schwarzgelben reached the final as recently as 2023/24.
 This year again, BVB made it to the quarter-finals, where they lost narrowly to Barcelona after a superb fightback in the second leg.

-Although the format may have changed in 2024/25, Dortmund have successfully made it out of the group stage in 10 of the last 12 seasons in which they have competed.
+Although the format may have changed in 2024/25, that hasn't bothered Dortmund who have now successfully made it out of the group stage in 11 of the last 13 seasons in which they have competed.
 That run includes making the final twice, so they certainly have pedigree when it comes to competing against the world’s best.
 The Black-Yellows also won the Intercontinental Cup in 1997, one of the predecessors to the new Club World Cup.

 4) Americans on home soil